asu-cis-capstone/sogetiskills/README.md

   * Without authentication, all web pages redirect to user login
   * User logout
   * Allow users to register
+  * Users may only maintain their own details
+  * Edit contact info
+  * Upload, edit, and download resumes

 ###Team & Client
 - Project Management